gregology/biased-stop-words/README.rst

 Python compatibility
 --------------------

-Python-stop-words has been originally developed for Python 2, but has been ported and tested for Python 3.
+Developed for Python 2 & 3.